intel/platform-aware-scheduling/README.md

 Here the policy scheduling-policy will apply to all pods created by this deployment.
 There are three changes to the demo policy here:
 - A label ``telemetry-policy=<POLICYNAME>`` under the pod template which is used by the scheduler to identify the policy.
-- A resources/limits entry requesting the resource telemetry/scheduling.
+- A schedulerName is provided.
 This is used to restrict the use of TAS to only selected pods.
 If this is not in a pod spec the pod will not be scheduled by TAS.
 - Affinity rules which add a requiredDuringSchedulingIgnoredDuringExecution affinity to nodes which are labelled ``<POLICYNAME>=violating`` This is used by the descheduler to identify pods on nodes which break their TAS telemetry policies.

 ### Security